Getting a new credit card can give you new opportunities to earn rewards. But do those rewards extend to balance transfers?

-If you’ve already transferred your older debt to the card, meeting this spending requirement will add to your balance.
-Plus, new purchases will be charged interest at the purchase rate for that card, which could be as high as 22% APR.
+If you’ve already transferred your older debt to the card, meeting this spending requirement adds to your balance.
+Plus, new purchases are charged interest at the purchase rate for that card, which could be as high as 22% APR.

 How to decide if it’s worth getting a credit card with 0% on balance transfers and bonus points

-If you really want to get points and a balance transfer, these are the key factors you need to consider:
+If you really want to get points and a balance transfer, these are the key factors to consider:

 Check out the rewards or frequent flyer program to figure out the value of the bonus points.
-Sometimes these offers can be worth hundreds of dollars, although it does depend on how you use them.
+Sometimes these offers can be worth hundreds of dollars, although it depends on how you use them.

 Look at how much you need to spend and how long you have to meet this requirement.
 Is it reasonable considering your existing balance?